yatsu/jaffle/docs/config/app.rst

 app
 ===

-The ``app`` block configures a :doc:`Turret app </apps/index>` which will be launched in a kernel.
+The ``app`` block configures a :doc:`Jaffle app </apps/index>` which will be launched in a kernel.
 The name next to ``app`` keyword will be the variable name in the kernel and will be accessed from other configuration blocks.
 The name must be valid in an IPython kernel.

 Example
 =======